pypingou/pypass/doc/source/install.rst

 =====================

 PyPass relies on GnupPG to encrypt your data.
-PyPass can store many of you personal and confidential datas, such as
+PyPass can store many of you personal and confidential data, such as
 :abbr:`HTTP (HyperText Transfer Protocol)` authentication, OS accounts and so on.
 So we'll use your own GPG key to encrypt PyPass' file.